 Louie’s Greatest Victory

-Louis ZamperiniOn the verge of a tragic divorce and without the ability or answers to defeat the spiritual giants that were killing him, Louie reluctantly agreed to go to a Christian crusade with his wife.
+Louis & Cynthia ZamperiniOn the verge of a tragic divorce and without the ability or answers to defeat the spiritual giants that were killing him, Louie reluctantly agreed to go to a Christian crusade with his wife.
 Half way through the message he left feeling angry, defensive and condemned.
 However, Louie humbled himself and returned a second time to hear more.
 Even though he felt like running away a second time, he remembered how he had broken the pledge that he made while lost at sea.
 He saw himself on his life raft dying of thirst and rain suddenly dropping from heaven in answer to his prayers.
 Louie, convicted of his sins, fell to his knees, crying out to God “forgive me for not having kept the promises I’d made during the war, and for my sinful life.”
 Louie said, “I made no excuses.”
 Louie embraced Jesus Christ and the sacrificial death that Jesus died on the cross in payment for his sins.
 Even as God had opened up the heavens just in time in answer to his prayers when Louie was dying in the Pacific, Louie once again experienced a flood of God’s love and mercy in the nick of time!
 Louie had been born again and experienced the new birth and the miraculous power he needed to defeat the giants that he couldn’t overcome in the flesh.

 Louie’s New Heart